Meet-patel-94/RUVOS-CAR-SYSTEM/README.md

 # RUVOS-CAR-SYSTEM

-Ruvos Car System project designed in Java.
+Ruvos Car System project was designed in Java.

 The project was to ensure the safety of drivers and measure the speed of a car based on the car system app.